İlker Başbuğ: Biography

 İlker Başbuğ was born in Afyonkarahisar, a city in western Turkey, in 1943.
 He graduated from the Turkish Military Academy in 1962 and the Infantry School in 1963.

 He served as Platoon Leader and Company Commander in various units subordinate to the Turkish Land Forces until 1971.
-Having graduated from the War College as staff officer in 1973, he held a wide variety of command and staff positions as Staff Officer at Plans and Operations Department at Turkish General Staff, Lecturer at the Army War College, Action Officer at the Intelligence Department at NATO Headquarters in Brussels-Belgium, Chief of Defense Research Branch of Plans and Policy Department at Turkish Land Forces Headquarters and as the Commander of the 247th Infantry Regiment, 51st Division.
+Having graduated from the War College as staff officer in 1973, he held a wide variety of command and staff positions as staff officer at Plans and Operations Department at Turkish General Staff, Lecturer at the Army War College, Action Officer at the Intelligence Department at NATO Headquarters in Brussels-Belgium, Chief of Defense Research Branch of Plans and Policy Department at Turkish Land Forces Headquarters and as the commander of the 247th Infantry Regiment, 51st Division.

-Before being promoted to Brigadier General in 1989, he had completed his education at the United Kingdom Army Staff College and NATO Defense College.
-In this rank, he served as the Chief of Logistics and Infrastructure Department at SHAPE (Supreme Headquarters Allied Powers Europe) in Mons-Belgium and as the Commander of the 1st Armored Brigade in Istanbul.
-He was promoted to Major General in 1993.
-As Major General, he served as the Deputy Commander in Gendarmerie Security Command in Diyarbakır-Turkey and then as the Turkish National Military Representative (NMR) at SHAPE and was promoted to Lieutenant General in 1996.
+Before being promoted to brigadier general in 1989, he had completed his education at the United Kingdom Army Staff College and NATO Defense College.
+In this rank, he served as the Chief of Logistics and Infrastructure Department at SHAPE (Supreme Headquarters Allied Powers Europe) in Mons-Belgium and as the commander of the 1st Armored Brigade in Istanbul.
+He was promoted to major general in 1993.
+As major general, he served as the deputy commander in Gendarmerie Security Command in Diyarbakır-Turkey and then as the Turkish National Military Representative (NMR) at SHAPE and was promoted to lieutenant general in 1996.
 In this rank, he served as the Commander of 2nd Corps and as the Deputy of the Secretary General of the National Security Council of the Republic of Turkey, respectively.

-In 2002, he was promoted to the rank of General.
+In 2002, he was promoted to the rank of general.
 As General, he held a variety of positions such as the Chief of Staff of the Turkish Land Forces, the Deputy Chief of the Turkish General Staff, the Commander of the First Army, and the Commander of the Turkish Land Forces.
-He was appointed as Commander of the Turkish Armed Forces on 30 August 2008 and served until 27 August 2010.
+He was appointed as commander of the Turkish Armed Forces on 30 August 2008 and served until 27 August 2010.

 After retirement, he wrote a book titled The End of Terrorist Organizations.
 He completed his second book The Greatest Leader of the 20th Century: Mustafa Kemal, covering the period between 1881 and 1923, in prison.
 The book became the bestseller in Turkey during the month it was published.
 His third book, The Greatest Leader of the 20th Century: Atatürk and covering the period between 1923 and 1938, was intended as a continuation of his previous work and was published in November 2012.
 Basbug continued writing: Truths Against Accusations (2014, Kaynak Publications), What Kind of Turkey (2015, Kaynak Publications), Armenian Accusations and the Truths (2015, Remzi Bookstore) and Forgotten Island Cyprus (2016, Kırmızı Kedi).

 İlker Başbuğ is married to Sevil Başbuğ with two children.
 He speaks English.
+In an interview he gave in 2020 after his retirement, he said that his greatest wish in life was the unification of Turkey and Azerbaijan.